AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 You can connect nodes that are already on the canvas, or you can connect a node when adding it to the canvas.

+#### Logic when connecting nodes

+When you connect nodes in Journey canvas, they are connected using the THEN operator.
+This is also known as [sequential filtering](/help/components/filters/seg-sequential-build.md).

+You can view the logic of connected nodes by right-clicking the node, then selecting [!UICONTROL **Create filter from node**].
+The logic is shown in the [!UICONTROL **Definition**] section.

 #### Connect existing nodes

 The arrow between nodes in Journey canvas determines the sequence of events in the journey.